gerrynek/vote_scraper/README.md

 ```
 The output .csv file will be generated to /output folder

---url URL of the site from volby.cz you want to scrap | required
+--url <URL of the site from volby.cz you want to scrape> | required

---output name of the output file | required
+--output <name of the output file> | required
 ```